 A resilient business is one which can incur a production shock yet maintain suitable levels of financial performance.
-It is an example of low-risk, high-margin agriculture.
+It is an example of low risk, high margin agriculture.

-Effective risk management primarily involves eliminating internal management risk, through development of simple, effective and efficient work systems.
+Effective risk management is primarily about eliminating internal management risk, through development of simple, effective and efficient work systems.

-- invest energy into adding additional profit margin to your business - let go of the belief that only high risk creates high return and embrace the exciting reality that low risk, high margin agriculture is possible.
+- invest energy in adding additional profit margin to your business - let go of the belief that high risk creates high return and embrace the exciting reality that lowrisk, high-margin agriculture is possible.